ResearchBureau/midom/docs/source/objects.rst

 Defines what to do with an incoming dataset using four :ref:`components`:
 :ref:`filter`, :ref:`tags`, :ref:`pixel` and :ref:`private`.

-The main difference with a :ref:`deidentifier` is
+The main difference with a :ref:`deidentifier` is that a protocol does not directly implement any processing.
+It only defines what **should** happen